Music in Nazi Germany: Concert halls

 Within the music realm Goebbels initially focused on the rapidly expanding concert hall industry.
 With the increase of both music publications and instrument production, a public sphere of music emerged.
 German citizens were able to exchange music unlike ever before, increasing circulation of all genres of music.
 Since the performance of Jewish or Romani music was prohibited by the state, this expanding circulation of sheet music was problematic.
 In an effort to regain control of this industry, and eliminate degenerate music, Goebbels soon instituted a harsh purge of Jewish musicians.

 The Chamber of Culture specifically promoted art produced by "Aryans" whose views were consistent with Nazi ideologies.
 The organization blacklisted many Jewish musicians and composers from performing live in concert halls.
 The Chamber of Culture famously banned Jewish composer, conductor and pianist Bruno Walter from performing in public in 1933.
 Walter's performance in Leipzig was cancelled due to "threats of violence."
 Four days later Walter was officially blacklisted when Richard Strauss replaced him at the Berlin Philharmonic Hall.

 Being German or "Aryan" was not the sole consideration in determining whether a composer's music would be allowed to be presented in Nazi Germany.
 Modernist or atonal music was discouraged even when the composers were German or Austrian.
-Arnold Schönberg's pupils, for instance, such as Anton von Webern and Alban Berg, adhered to twelve-tone techniques and were therefore singled out by the regime for suppression.
+Arnold Schoenberg's pupils, for instance, such as Anton von Webern and Alban Berg, adhered to twelve-tone techniques and were therefore singled out by the regime for suppression.
 Winfried Zillig, on the other hand, used the same techniques, but in a more tonal way, and his works depicted the self-sacrificing heroism of German peasants and other subjects close to Nazi ideology, so he was allowed to have his music performed and continued to conduct.